tailless/webvr/README.md

 ### Create an 3D object

+Make a cube :
+- Create a geometry.
+- Create a material.
-- Make a cube geometry, attach a material add it to a mesh.
+- Create a mesh, and add geometry and the material to the mesh.
-- Declare the mesh variable at top, well need it accessable.
-Add mesh to the scene.
+- Add mesh to the scene.
-- Make it move!
+- Animate it!

 ```
-var mesh;

-//in init()
-	createMesh()

 function createMesh(){
 	var geometry, material;